 There is a group of Navajo weavers who live on the Utah strip of the Navajo reservation near Monument Valley.

 "The group has been making baskets for generations, and over the past 30 or so years, several of them started to move away from the traditional basket design and began pushing the boundaries of what the baskets could look like and make new designs," Menlove said.
-"They started making larger and smaller baskets and added different elements in the designs.

 "They got bold and began weaving in images of holy figures that are found in sand paintings," she said.
 "They also started weave in scenes that depicted legends and other traditional stories."